Ximingchen/Udacity-CarND-Term2-EKF/README.md

 In this project, I have implemented a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.

+INPUT: values provided by the simulator to the c++ program

+["sensor_measurement"] => the measurement that the simulator observed (either lidar or radar)

 OUTPUT: values provided by the c++ program to the simulator